FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 Managers can range from simple CLI utilities to complex Continuous Integration systems.
-From the controller point of view it is important that no additional configuration (nor warmup) is needed for SUT and the measurer to perform trials.
+From the controller point of view it is important that no additional configuration (nor warmup) is needed for SUT and the measurer before performing trials.

 The interface between the manager and the controller is defined in the controller section.